alishac4/ECE445_BioSteady/Alisha/README.md

 I looked on KiCAD and the MAX30102+ is an avaliable part so I will just follow this recommended setup for the schematic design

-## 2/27/25 : Inital Assembly for Schematic Design
+## 2/27/25 : Initial Assembly for Schematic Design

 Objective : Start schematic design